Lakshmiaddepalli/Lakshmi2021_Leetcode/range-sum-of-bst/README.md

 In the worst case, the tree is of chain shape, and we will reach all the way down to the leaf node.

 For the iterative implementation, essentially we are doing a BFS (Breadth-First Search) traversal, where the stack will contain no more than two levels of the nodes.
 The maximal number of nodes in a binary tree is N/2.Therefore, the maximal space needed for the stack would be O(N)

+Edge Cases:
+1. No of nodes in the tree exceeds the memory?
+2. Negative values of the Integers
+3. Range of the Integers
+4. Are Node Values Unique?